labordynamicsinstitute/ldilab-manual/_sources/95-50-setup-bash.md

 ### Windows: Add Git Bash to the Windows Terminal

 It can be convenient to add the Git Bash to the Windows Terminal application that is present in Windows 10 and higher (better fonts, etc.).
+This should be automatic, but if not:

 Follow instructions at [https://www.commandlinewizardry.com/post/how-to-add-git-bash-to-windows-terminal](https://www.commandlinewizardry.com/post/how-to-add-git-bash-to-windows-terminal) to do so.